 Thank you for visiting Texasturtles.org!

-Texas can boast a high turtle diversity with two species that occur only here and no where else.
-With a rapidly growing population it is becoming more important now than ever to educate people young and old about these animals, their interesing behaviors, priceless value of their presence in the wild, and the challenges that threaten their very existence.
+Texas can boast a high turtle diversity with three species that naturally occur only here and no where else.
+In fact Texas is home to almost half of the turtle diversity in the United States!
+Texas also has a rapidly growing population and it is more important now than ever to educate people young and old about these animals, their interesting behaviors, priceless value of their presence in the wild, and the challenges that threaten their very existence.

-Carl J. Franklin
+Carl J. Franklin, President